Nanzhao: Tang counterattack

 The Tang launched a counterattack in 864 under Gao Pian, a general who had made his reputation fighting the Türks and the Tanguts in the north.
 In September 865, Gao's 5,000 troops surprised a Nanzhao army of 50,000 while they were collecting rice from the villages and routed them.
 Gao captured large quantities of rice, which he used to feed his army.
 A jealous governor, Li Weizhou, accused Gao of stalling to meet the enemy, and reported him to the throne.
 The court sent another general named Wang Yanqian to replace Gao.
 In the meantime, Gao had been reinforced by 7,000 men who arrived overland under the command of Wei Zhongzai.
 In early 866, Gao's 12,000 men defeated a fresh Nanzhao army and chased them back to the mountains.
 He then laid siege to Songping but had to leave command due to the arrival of Li Weizhou and Wang Yanqian.
 He was later reinstated after sending his aid, Zeng Gun, who went to the capital as his representative and explained his circumstances.
 Gao completed the retaking of Annan in fall 866, executing the enemy general, Duan Qiuqian, and beheading 30,000 of his men.

 According to G. Evans in his final monograph The Tai Original Diaspora, there were probably a quite large number of indigenous Tai-speaking people in Northern Vietnam that threw their support for Nanzhao against the Chinese, and when the Chinese came back in 864, many Tai people were also victims of following Chinese suppression.

 Siege of Chengdu

 In 869, Shilong attacked Chengdu with the help of the Dongman tribe.
 The Dongman used to be an ally of the Tang during their wars against the Tibetan Empire in the 790s.
 Their service was rewarded with mistreatment by Yu Shizhen, the governor of Xizhou, who kidnapped Dongman tribesmen and sold them to other tribes.
 When the Nanzhao attacked Xizhou, the Dongman tribe opened the gates and welcomed them in.

-Nanzhao invaded again in 874 and reached within 70 km of Chengdu, seizing Qiongzhou, however they ultimately retreated, being unable to take the capital.
+Nanzhao invaded again in the winter of 873-874 and reached within 70 km of Chengdu, seizing Qiongzhou and raiding Qianzhong prefecture (modern Pengshui) before retreating.
+They attacked again soon after and looted the suburbs of Chengdu for three days but failed to breach its gates and retreated.